flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 ```

 ### 2. Create the Lambda function for invoking the Bedrock endpoint with ClickHouse data
-After that, we build a Lambda function for invoking the Bedrock endpoint with time series data stored in ClickHouse.
+We now build a Lambda function for invoking the Bedrock endpoint with time series data stored in ClickHouse.

 #### 2.1 Create the Docker image